Registration: Public / Non-Commercial

 Heritage Areas: Currently include manned Apollo Mission locations, safety zones of 5km radius / 10km diameter are marked to ensure these areas are not to be interfered with.

-Development Zones: These are designated areas that are under active development and analysis, e.g. LRR is identifying resources registrations
+Development Zones: These are designated areas that are under active development and analysis, e.g. LRR is identifying resources registrations.
+These Zones are created to focus on establishing Resources, Infrastructure and Energy Registrations.

-Energy: Areas ideal to explore and extract resources for Energy, and establish a an Energy producing facility.
+Energy: Areas ideal to explore and extract resources for Energy, and establish an Energy producing facility.

 ISRU Mining: Prospective in-situ resources utilization locations.